 Create a document object with the text and data

-The tree’s [key, value] pairs
+The map’s [key, value] pairs

 Protocol.explore